tldr-pages/tldr/pages/common/sbigtopgm.md

 > Convert an SBIG CCDOPS file to PGM.
 > More information: <https://netpbm.sourceforge.net/doc/sbigtopgm.html>.

-- Read an SBIG CCDOPS file and produce a PGM file as output:
+- Convert an SBIG CCDOPS image file to PGM:

 `sbigtopgm {{path/to/input_file.sbig}} > {{path/to/output.pgm}}`